Skip to content

 Trainees are also given the opportunity to further develop their educator skills through lectures, electives and retreats offered by the Woodward Center for Excellence in Health Sciences Education.
 No matter your interest, we will work hard to find educational opportunities to support your goals.

 The town of Hershey, located 13 miles from the state capital of Harrisburg, is an easy and affordable place to live, where residents are able to rent apartments or purchase homes in safe neighborhoods with highly rated public schools all within a few miles of the hospital.
-Whether you want to ride one of the 15 roller coasters at Hersheypark, catch a concert at Hersheypark Stadium, laugh with your favorite comedian at the Giant Center, watch a musical at the Hershey Theater, cheer on the Hershey Bears hockey team (2023 Calder Cup Champions!), kayak the Swatara Creek/Susquehanna River, hike the Appalachian Trail, bike the Capital Area Greenbelt, or relax at a local winery/brewery, there is something in this region for everyone.
+Whether you want to ride one of the 15 roller coasters at Hersheypark, catch a concert at Hersheypark Stadium, laugh with your favorite comedian at the Giant Center, watch a musical at the Hershey Theater, cheer on the Hershey Bears hockey team (2023 and 2024 Back-to-Back Calder Cup Champions!), kayak the Swatara Creek/Susquehanna River, hike the Appalachian Trail, bike the Capital Area Greenbelt, or relax at a local winery/brewery, there is something in this region for everyone.

 The Harrisburg/Hershey area is ranked 38th in the 2023 U.S. News “Best Places to Live” rankings.
 It is also within a short day’s trip to many major cities and attractions such as Baltimore (90 miles), Philadelphia (95 miles), Poconos Mountains (110 miles), Washington DC (135 miles), Shenandoah National Park (150 miles), New York City (160 miles), and Pittsburgh (215 miles).
 Learn more about the Hershey area here.